leporello-js/leporello-js/README.md

 To try live example, grant file system access to [./docs/examples/preact](./docs/examples/preact) folder.
-Then select `index.js` as an entrypoint and click "(Re)open run window".
+Then select `index.js` as an entrypoint and click "(Re)open app window".
 You will see the app where you can calculate Fibonacci numbers:

 ![Entrypoint module](docs/images/fib_ui.png)